Sketch and shift: a robust decoder for compressive clustering

-Clustering algorithms group elements into categories, also called clusters, based on their similarity.
-Numerous clustering algorithms have been proposed in the literature; see e.g. ~\citep{Jai10}.
-Beyond the classical Lloyd-Max approach~\citep{Llo82}, compressive clustering was showed to offer an alternative both well-matched to distributed implementations and streaming scenarios and able to preserve privacy~\citep{GrChKeScJaSc21}.
-For instance, in~\citep{KeBoGrPe18}, the authors compressed 1000 hours of speech data (50 gigabytes) into a sketch of a few kilobytes on a single laptop, using a random Fourier feature map.
+For instance, in~\citet{KeBoGrPe18}, the authors compressed 1000 hours of speech data (50 gigabytes) into a sketch of a few kilobytes on a single laptop, using a random Fourier feature map.
 In this work, the sketch $z_{\mathcal{X}}$ of a dataset $\mathcal{X} = \{x_{1},\dots,x_{N}\} \subset \mathbb{R}^{d}$ was taken to be

 where $\Phi : \mathbb{R}^{d} \rightarrow \mathbb{C}^{m}$ is a given feature map.
 For instance, random Fourier features (RFF) are defined as $\Phi(x) = (\phi_{\omega_{j}}(x))_{j \in [m]} \in \mathbb{C}^{m}$, where